nnamdi-security/cybersecurity-portfolio/lab/nmap-basic-scan.md

 ![Nmap Scan](../screenshots/quick-scan-plus.png)

-**Obervation**: The IOS device has an SSH server but by default iOS devices do not have an SSH server.
+**Obervation**: The IOS device in the scan output has an SSH server but by default iOS devices do not have an SSH server.
 Usually when you jailbreak the phone or the device it will automatically install an SSH server.

 ## What I Learned